CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Introduction

 Considering the dominance of machine learning (ML) approaches, two main points are continuously being emphasized: 1) recognition of current roadblocks in applying ML to medical imaging, 2) increasing the dialogue between radiologists and data scientists \citep{prevedello2019challenges}.
 Accordingly, challenges are either continuously updated \citep{menze2014multimodal}, repeated after some time \citep{staal2004ridge}, or new ones having similar focuses are being organized to overcome the pitfalls and shortcomings of existing ones.

-\emre{Abdominal imaging is one of the important sub-fields of diagnostic radiology.
-It focuses on imaging the organs/structures in the abdomen such as the liver, kidneys, spleen, bladder, prostate, pancreas by CT, MRI, ultrasonography or any other dedicated imaging modalities.
-Emergencies that require treatment or intervention such as acute liver failure (ALF), impaired kidney function, and abdominal aortic aneurysm must be immediately detected by abdominal imaging.
-Also, it plays an important role in identifying people who do not need urgent treatment.
-Therefore, studies and challenges in the segmentation of abdomen organs/structures have always been important and popular.}
+Abdominal imaging is one of the important sub-fields of diagnostic radiology.
+It focuses on imaging the organs/structures in the abdomen such as the liver, kidneys, spleen, bladder, prostate, pancreas by CT, MRI, ultrasonography, or any other dedicated imaging modality.
+Emergencies that require treatment or intervention such as acute liver failure, impaired kidney function, and abdominal aortic aneurysm must be immediately detected by abdominal imaging.
+It plays important role in identifying various diseases during routine controls and follow-ups.
+Therefore, studies and challenges in the segmentation of abdominal organs/structures have always constituted an important research field.

-A detailed literature review about the challenges related to abdominal organs (see Section II) revealed that the existing challenges in the field are significantly dominated by CT scans and tumor/lesion classification tasks.
+A detailed literature review about the challenges related to abdominal organs (see Section II) revealed that the existing challenges in the field are dominated by CT scans and tumor/lesion classification tasks.
 Up to now, there have only been a few benchmarks containing abdominal MRI series (Table I).
 Although this situation was typical for the last decades, the emerging technology of MRI makes it the preferred modality for further and detailed analysis of the abdomen.
 The remarkable developments in MRI technology in terms of resolution, dynamic range, and speed enable joint analyses of these modalities \citep{hirokawa2008mri}.

 To gauge the current state-of-the-art in automated abdominal segmentation and observe the performance of various approaches on different tasks such as cross-modality learning and multi-modal segmentation, we organized the Combined (CT-MR) Healthy Abdominal Organ Segmentation (CHAOS) challenge in conjunction with the IEEE International Symposium on Biomedical Imaging (ISBI) in 2019.
 For this purpose, we prepared and made available a unique dataset of CT and MR scans from unpaired abdominal image series.
-A consensus-based multiple expert annotation strategy was used to generate ground truths.
+A consensus-based multiple expert annotation strategy was used to generate ground truth.
 A subset of this dataset was provided to the participants for training, and the remaining images were used to test performance against the (hidden) manual delineations using various metrics.
 In this paper, we report both setup and the results of this CHAOS benchmark as well as its outcomes.